-- A written statement that the employee or an employee's member is a victim of domestic violence, sexual assault, or stalking, and that the leave was taken to address related issues; - A police report indicating that the employee or the employee's family member was a victim of domestic violence, sexual assault, or stalking; - Evidence from a court or prosecuting attorney showing that the employee or the employee's family member appeared, or is scheduled to appear, in court in connection with an incident of domestic violence, sexual assault, or stalking; - A court order of protection; - Documentation from any of the following persons from whom an employee or an employee's family member sought assistance in addressing the domestic violence situation indicating that the employee or the employee's family member is a victim. - An advocate for victims of domestic violence, sexual assault, or stalking;
+- A written statement that the employee or an employee's member is a victim of domestic violence, sexual assault, or stalking, or a hate crime and that the leave was taken to address related issues; - A police report indicating that the employee or the employee's family member was a victim of domestic violence, sexual assault, or stalking, or a hate crime; - Evidence from a court or prosecuting attorney showing that the employee or the employee's family member appeared, or is scheduled to appear, in court in connection with an incident of domestic violence, sexual assault, or stalking, or a hate crime; - A court order of protection;

+- Documentation from any of the following persons from whom an employee or an employee's family member sought assistance in addressing the domestic violence situation indicating that the employee or the employee's family member is a victim.

+- An advocate for victims of domestic violence, sexual assault, or stalking, or hate crimes;

+- An attorney;

+- A member of the clergy; or

+- A medical professional.